jito-foundation/ncn-template/simulation-test-detailed-guide.md

 First, we initialize the main configuration account for our NCN instance.

+Copy and paste the following code at the bottom of your test function:

 ```rust
         // Initialize the main Config account for the NCN program
         ncn_program_client